c. 1652

 Franz Koenigs, Haarlem, before 1923, transferred; [1] Lisser & Rosenthal bank, Hamburg, 1940, sold; [through Jacques Goudstikker Gallery]; to D. G. van Beuningen, Rotterdam, 1940, gift; to Lucas Hermann Peterich, his son-in-law.
 [Charles Albert de Burlet, Basel], sold; to Fogg Art Museum, 1953 Notes [1] Koenigs's collection was used as collateral for a long term loan through the bank Lisser & Rosenkranz.
 The bank voted to liquidate on April 2, 1940 and the repayment of the loan was required immediately.
 The drawings and paintings which were used as collateral were therefore transferred to the ownership of the bank.

-17th centuryDutchBrown wash over black chalk on cream antique laid paper, framing line in brown ink
+17th centuryDutchBrown ink and brown wash over black chalk on cream antique laid paper, mounted, framing lines in black ink

 17th centuryDutchBlack chalk on cream antique laid paper, with a partial framing line in black chalk

-17th centuryDutchBlack and white chalk on dark cream antique laid paper
+17th centuryDutchTransparent and opaque watercolor over graphite on off-white antique laid paper

 17th centuryDutch